johan162/bayescalc/docs/Userguide.md

 #### Structure
 ```
-variables: Var1, Var2, Var3, ...
+variable Var1 {state1, staet2, ...}
+variable Var2 {state1, staet2, ...}
+variable Var3 {state1, staet2, ...}
-Child: Parent1, Parent2, ...   # or 'Child: None' if no parents
+Child <-> (Parent1, Parent2, ...)   # or 'Child: None' if no parents
 <CPT lines>
 ```

 Rules:
+- If states are left out then the variable is assumed to be boolean
 - Exactly one block per variable, order of blocks can be arbitrary but all declared variables must appear.
 - Parentless variable block uses one line either `1: p` (interpreted as P(X=1)=p) or `0: q` (interpreted as P(X=0)=q, so P(X=1)=1-q).
 - For a variable with k parents, provide 2^k lines, one per parent bit pattern (in the order parents are listed) giving `pattern: p` meaning P(child=1 | parents=pattern).